 Extended Learning Opportunities

 MPS offers a variety of extended learning opportunities (ELO) that provide more time for academics and enrichment beyond the conventional school day (for example, extended day, out-of-school breaks, weekends, and summer).
-These programs offer learning and developmental experiences that enhance and complement the school curriculum.
-ELO provides engaging opportunities for students to collaborate with highly qualified teachers and/or community partners to advance core skills, discover new interests, and make real-world connections outside of a traditional classroom.
+These programs offer learning and development experiences that enhance and complement the school curriculum.
+ELO provides engaging opportunities for students to collaborate with highly qualified teachers and/or community partners so that they can advance core skills, discover new interests, and make real-world connections outside a traditional classroom.

 The programs focus on

 - career development, and

 The Summer Academy program is an innovative approach to extending the learning opportunities for Milwaukee students.
 The program has been developed to build on this foundation while preparing students for the next grade level's standards.

 The Wisconsin Challenge Academy is an opportunity for students ages 16 years 9 months to 18 years to attend a six-month residency at Fort McCoy, Wisconsin.
 Students accepted for the program work on soft skills and high school equivalency diploma test preparation.